Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 - List of courses

-This subject is taught by the School of Mathematics, Statistics and Operations Research.
+This subject is taught by the School of Mathematics and Statistics.

 Statistics is concerned with the collection, analysis and interpretation of data, and provides a mathematical tool for understanding an information-rich world.
 By studying both theory and practice, a Bachelor of Science (BSc) majoring in Statistics gives students a solid education in the informed analysis of experimental and survey results.

 The study of Statistics provides an extremely useful complement to a range of other subject areas including sciences, geography, linguistics and social policy.
 Within the Statistics major there are three optional pathways:

 As information technology expands the opportunities to gather and analyse statistics, those with expertise in this area will be increasingly in demand.
 A firm foundation in statistics is a highly marketable skill for a graduate to have.